sh-alireza/30Book/README.md

 # 30Book
-my first site... something like 30book.com (just for practice &amp; nothing else) this is my first website designing just for practicing i use basic html and css and javascript for that i am trying my best to make this website perfectly responsive so the main purpose why i'm doing this is:
+my first site... something like 30book.com (just for practice &amp; nothing else) <br>
+this is my first website designing just for practicing i use basic html and css and javascript for that i am trying my best to make this website perfectly responsive so the main purpose why i'm doing this is: